The Ultimate Fall Home Maintenance Checklist

 15. Clean the vent on your clothes dryer.

 16. Caulk any gaps around your windows and doors.
 Heat loss translates to higher energy bills, and who needs that?

 17. Reverse the direction of your ceiling fans.

-18. Remove your window air conditioners and store for winter.
+18. Remove your window air conditioners and store them for winter.

 19. Get your snowblower ready.
 The time to find out it’s not working isn’t when we have the first snowstorm.
-Take it in for a tune-up.
-For the DIY option, here is a step by step guide for getting the job done.
+Could you take it in for a tune-up?
+For the DIY option, here is a step-by-step guide for getting the job done.

 20. Order firewood.

 21. Stock up on winter supplies.
-You’ll need a pet and plant safe ice melt.
-Fuel for the snowblower.
+You’ll need a pet and plant safe ice melt—fuel for the snowblower.
 Check your car’s winter emergency kit.
-You should have a blanket, window de-icer, jumper cables, a shovel, and an ice scraper.
+It would help if you had a blanket, window de-icer, jumper cables, a shovel, and an ice-scraper.

 Now you and your home are prepared to hunker down for the Minnesota winter.
 That’s all I’ve got for now.
 Stay safe and warm!